 If you're in retirement, or nearing it, last year's huge drop in stock markets around the world certainly got your full and worried attention.
 Even if you had enough in savings not to panic in the near term, your longer-term prospects suddenly looked a lot grimmer than they had back in 2007, when stocks were hitting new highs.

-If you're like most of us, the stock portion of your portfolio has taken a significant hit, despite the big rally we've seen in recent months.
+If you're like most of us, the stock portion of your portfolio has taken a significant hit, despite the big rally we've seen since early last year.
 Even if your plans don't call for you to draw on that money for several years, seeing your net worth cut significantly is never cheering.

 But all hope is not lost, even now.
 While there's no magic solution that will automatically restore your portfolio's value, there are things you can do to make the most of what you have today -- and food for thought to help you sleep more soundly as the crisis continues to unfold.